• Home

 Since she relocated to Wales, her practice deepened her connection to nature and allowed the elements connected to her surroundings to shape her work.

-Themes of freedom, creating poetic space in everyday life, being part of nature, engaging with people, community and promoting social inclusion through art are important elements in Maki’s work.
+Themes of freedom, creating poetic space in everyday life, being part of nature, engaging with community & promoting social inclusion through art are important elements in Maki’s work.

 She values the role of cultural / artistic activism in bringing about social awareness & positive change.

-She practices a broad range of media including painting, drawing, writing, collecting, stitching, mapping, filming, ceramics, photography and other forms of art.
-But in recent years, art creating using the silk screen printing method, ceramics and running workshops at the local community increasingly became the most significant and vital part of her work.
+She practices a broad range of media including painting, drawing, writing, collecting, stitching, mapping, filming, photography and other forms of art.
+But in recent years, art creating using the printing method, ceramics, collecting stories, languages and colours from nature, and running workshops at the local community increasingly became the most vital part of her work.

 Her work has been shown at Liverpool Biennial Festival of Contemporary Art (The Salon Show), Galerie F92, Brixton Art Gallery, Lethaby Gallery, Swiss Cottage Central Library, The Cardiff Story Museum, Bridge Pottery Gallery, Art Market Cardiff, Menier Chocolate Factory and Agnès b (Covent Garden / Notting Hill).
 Also, her films have been screened at House of World Cultures (Haus der Kulturen der Welt) as part of Berlinale Film Festival, Public Life & The Lux Centre in London.